romanhaa/Cerebro/examples/pbmc_10k_v3/scanpy/README.md

 First, we...

 * load the required Python libraries and the raw data,
-* merge duplicated gene names,
+* make gene names unique,
 * remove cells with less than `100` transcripts or fewer than `50` expressed genes,
 * calculate the number of transcripts per cell, and
 * remove genes expressed in fewer than `10` cells.